NVIDIAGameWorks/RayTracingDenoiser/README.md

   Supported variants via `ComminSettings::isMotionVectorInWorldSpace`:
   - 3D world space motion (recommended) - camera motion should not be included (it's already in the matrices).
 In other words, if there are no moving objects all motion vectors = 0.
 The `.w` channel is unused and can be used by the app
-  - 2D screen space motion - 2D motion doesn't provide information about moving along view direction, it only allows to "get" the direction.
-NRD can introduce pixels with rejected history on dynamic objects in this case.
+  - 2D screen space motion - 2D motion doesn't provide information about movement along the view direction, it only allows to "get" the direction. *NRD* can introduce pixels with rejected history on dynamic objects in this case.

   Motion vector scaling can be provided via `CommonSettings::motionVectorScale`.